 SDB:Installation on a Mac

 This is the home page for instructions on installing openSUSE on an Apple Computer.
-The instructions here were originally made for openSUSE version 11.1 and are being updated to openSUSE Leap 42.2.
+The instructions here were originally made for openSUSE version 11.1, later updated to openSUSE Leap 42.2, subsequently Leap 15.0.

 This page will describe the background and common procedures for installing Linux on an Intel Mac, and any special issues with the general openSUSE installation procedure.

-While there are several different ways to set-up a Mactel to run Linux, the procedure described here is the most commonly used and most widely supported as at September 2016.
+While there are several different ways to set-up a Mactel to run Linux, the procedure described here is the most commonly used and most widely supported as of summer 2018.

-This chapter describes the steps you should do before you install openSUSE on your MacBook.
+This chapter describes the steps you should do before you install openSUSE on your Mac.

 Remember to always back-up your data first!

-You can choose to install only openSUSE, dual-boot OS X and openSUSE, or triple-boot OS X, Windows and openSUSE.
-It is recommended that you keep OS X even if you don't intend to use it, as this will allow you to install any firmware updates the Apple releases.
+You can choose to install only openSUSE, multi-boot OS X and openSUSE, or OS X, Windows and openSUSE.
+It is recommended that you keep OS X even if you don't intend to use it, as this will allow you to install any firmware updates that Apple releases.

 If you intend to install only openSUSE, you can skip all the Preparation steps.